CHAPTER 69. FISHING IN LAKE ERIE AND BOUNDARY LAKES

 (d) If a report required by this section is not received by the Commission by the date when it is due, the Executive Director or a designee will issue an order directing the licensee to suspend fishing operations until the required report is submitted.
 It is unlawful for a licensee to fish in violation of an order from the Executive Director or a designee to suspend operations for failure to submit a report.
 The Executive Director or a designee may extend the deadline for receipt of a report of not more than 5 days for a monthly report, 3 days for a weekly report and 1 day for daily report-upon written application of the licensee showing good cause for the delay.
 This subsection does not limit prosecution for failure to submit timely and accurate reports or to limit the Commission from taking appropriate action in accordance with Chapter 51 Subchapter C (relating to suspension, denial or revocation of licenses, permits, registrations or privileges) when a licensee is convicted of a violation of statute or regulations.

-(e) Information contained in reports submitted under this section may be used for governmental purposes by the Commission and other agencies and for reporting catch statistics to the authorized agent of the United States Fish and Wildlife Service.
+(e) Information contained in reports submitted under this section may be used for governmental purposes by the Commission and other agencies.
 Information contained in the reports will not be released to the public without the consent of the licensee except as may be required in compliance actions and prosecutions for violation of reporting requirements or as otherwise required by law.

 (f) At least one copy of the monthly report shall be kept on the boat and be available for inspection and review by an officer authorized to enforce the code or this part.
 This report form shall be updated by the captain or principal operator on a daily basis.
 Information entered on this report shall be complete, up-to-date and accurately reflect daily catches for the month.